 Juveniles look similar to adults but their colors and markings are generally less defined, and the tail is often shorter.

 The black-capped chickadee’s most familiar call is the raspy, even “chick-a-dee-dee-dee” for which it was named.
 Other calls and songs include a piercing, 3-4 syllable whistle, a rapid “ti-ti-ti-ti-ti-ti” call and “feeee-bee” or “feeee-bee-bee” calls.

-A mated pair will produce one brood of 5-9 oval-shaped eggs each year.
+A mated pair of black-capped chickadees will produce one brood of 5-9 oval-shaped eggs each year.
 The eggs are white or pale buff with fine red-brown spots, usually concentrated at the larger end.
-Both birds incubate the nest for 11-13 days, and the altricial young will remain in the nest with the female parent for 14-18 days after hatching.
+Both parents incubate the nest for 11-13 days, and the helpless young will remain in the nest with the female parent for 14-18 days after hatching.

 While these widespread birds are not considered threatened or endangered, they are still at risk from habitat loss, particularly in northern areas where logging operations can decimate forests.
 They are adaptable to urban and suburban settings, however, and encouraging mature trees and preserving snags for nesting are great steps to help protect black-capped chickadees.
 Feral cats and outdoor cats are also grave threats to these birds, and backyard birders should take all appropriate steps to remove cats from their yard if chickadees are regular guests.